joshuadarecullen/retro_shooter/README.md

 # retro_shooter
-A pygame implementation of a 2d styrle shooter
+A pygame implementation of a 2d style shooter